Ethiopia Joins Saudi Arabia’s Travel Ban

 Eren Ersozoglu

-Eren Ersozoglu is an analyst / contributor intern at Grey Dynamics.
-A former history graduate from Coventry University with a focus on links between terrorism and organised crime studying an MA in intelligence and security studies at Brunel University.
+Eren Ersozoglu is an analyst at Grey Dynamics.
+A former history graduate from Coventry University with a focus on links between terrorism and organised crime and intelligence and security studies graduate at Brunel University.